"The most animated, cheerful little creatures you can possibly imagine."

 Budgerigars have an extensive natural range – they’re found through most of Australia's interior west of the Great Dividing Range.
 They’re not found in Tasmania, Cape York, or the coastal areas of eastern, northern or south-western Australia.

-This species is considered of Least Concern to extinction by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+This species is considered of Least Concern to extinction by the International Union for Conservation of Nature (IUCN).

 Budgerigars typically drink during the morning, lapping up to 5.5% of their body weight daily!
-But, living in an arid environment, they’re very 'water hardy'.
-If there’s no standing water nearby, they will drink early morning dew and ‘bathe’ in wet grass.
+But living in an arid environment they’re very 'water hardy'.
+If there’s no standing water nearby, they'll drink early morning dew and ‘bathe’ in wet grass.

 This species is abundant due to the availability of artificial water sources for livestock in arid areas.
 Nonetheless, feral cats predate on budgies, and feral as well as native herbivores may cause local declines in their preferred food source.

 Introduced pasture grasses such as Buffel Grass and African Love Grass are spreading through much of the Budgerigar’s range, replacing their preferred native grasses en masse.
 Inappropriate wildfires, often fuelled by introduced pasture grasses, may destroy suitable nesting hollows by burning old trees.